-What if I told you that you could actually drop the 55 pounds you were using and drop down to 40lbs and still make gains?
+What if I told you that you could actually drop the 55 pounds you were using and drop down to 40 pounds and still make gains?
 It’s possible with these three principles of tension.
 Use them properly to take your training to the next level and keep making your desired gains.

 WHAT IS TENSION?

 Muscle tension refers to the condition in which muscles of the body remain semi-contracted for an extended period.
-So next time instead of loading up the barbell with a weight you can’t control throughout your entire range of motion, go lower and make sure not only that you have control going up (the concentric portion of the exercise) but also going down (the lengthening or eccentric portion of the exercise).
+So next time, instead of loading up the barbell with a weight you can’t control throughout your entire range of motion, go lower and make sure not only that you have control going up (the concentric portion of the exercise) but also going down (the lengthening or eccentric portion of the exercise).

-When talking about muscular tensions there are three major components that will lead to optimal muscle gains.
+When talking about muscular tensions, there are three major components that will lead to optimal muscle gains.

-Time under tension (TUT) has become a bit more popular in the past few years with many pro bodybuilders and pro physique athletes.
+- Time under tension (TUT) has become a bit more popular in the past few years with many pro bodybuilders and pro physique athletes.
 TUT refers to the total time a muscle resists weight during each set.
-For maximizing strength, the “ideal” TUT is about 20 seconds or less, for muscle mass it’s at about 40 seconds and for muscle endurance, it’s at least 70 seconds.
+For maximizing strength, the “ideal” TUT is about 20 seconds or less; for muscle mass it’s about 40 seconds and for muscle endurance, it’s at least 70 seconds.
 So if you are going to perform a set of curls with a barbell and are looking to increase muscle size, then take 40 seconds to perform your next 10-12 reps.
 Breathe deeply and concentrate on the weight.
 TUT ranges allow you to be more precise about the amount of work you place on a muscle.
 This technique allows you to put a lot of stress into the muscle fibers and cause damage that you wouldn’t normally get by doing standard reps during your set.
-To practice this technique, start with a lighter weight and then slowly as you get the hang of it.
+To practice this technique, start with a lighter weight and then slowly increase the weight as you get the hang of it.
 Putting your muscles under this technique will hurt at first, but you will thank yourself later.